Media reviews of Great Bear Lodge

 International Traveller magazine asked some of the best travel journalists in the business to help compile the ultimate list of things to see and do in Canada, and Great Bear Lodge was voted number 3 in the list of “100 Things to do in Canada Before you Die”.
 It was voted number 1 in British Columbia.
 Writer John Lee says, “The floating lodge is magnificent, but watching bears in their natural habitat is the unmissable chance of a lifetime.”To see more, click Number 3 on the list of 100 things to do in Canada.

-Places We Go travel show, Australia, Clint Bizzell
+Places We Go travel show, with Clint Bizzell

 “We are off to see the grizzly bears and we are going to be landing on the water here.
 Are you excited?
 We’re heading 50 air miles from Port Hardy in British Columbia, over the wilderness Canada is so famous for.
 Our pilot Scott has been flying in these areas for the past 20 years, and like a scene out of a movie, takes us over the Johnstone Strait and into bear country.
 And just 35 minutes later, we’re on top of the lush Great Bear Rainforest, the place we’ll be calling home for the next few days…. ” To view the program, click Places We Go – Canada.